MicrosoftDocs/sdk-api/sdk-api-src/content/richole/nf-richole-iricheditolecallback-getinplacecontext.md

 Type: <b>LPOLEINPLACEUIWINDOW*</b>

 The address of the <a href="https://msdn.microsoft.com/3cfb31aa-9746-438c-af64-8236c170fe88">IOleInPlaceUIWindow</a> interface that represents the document window of the rich edit control client.
 An interface need not be returned if the frame and document windows are the same.
-Use the <a href="https://msdn.microsoft.com/b4316efd-73d4-4995-b898-8025a316ba63">AddRef</a>
-					 method to increment the reference count.
+Use the <a href="https://msdn.microsoft.com/b4316efd-73d4-4995-b898-8025a316ba63">AddRef</a>method to increment the reference count.
 The rich edit control releases the interface when it is no longer needed.

 ### -param lpFrameInfo